-CBD works with your body’s endocannabinoid system to help alleviate anxiety and improve mood in various ways.
+CBD works with your endocannabinoid system to help alleviate anxiety and improve mood.

 Continually emerging research indicates that CBD modifies your body’s serotonin signaling system.
 Research also shows that low serotonin levels correlate to a more significant stress response.
 Serotonin is a neurotransmitter that shapes stress coping strategies and helps reduce cortisol through the endocannabinoid system.